 See more pictures of Douglas here:

-The abandoned village of Douglas, also called Kaguyak Village, is on the northeast coast of the Alaska Peninsula in Katmai National Park.
-The historic elements of the site include the remains of a Russian Orthodox church and cemetery, as well as a number of frame house remnants and foundations.
+The abandoned village of Douglas, also called Kaguyak, is on the northeast coast of the Alaska Peninsula in Katmai National Park and Preserve.
+The historical elements of the site include the remains of a Russian Orthodox church and cemetery, as well as a number of frame house remnants and foundations.
 The site is 3.5 miles (5.6 km) north of Cape Chiniak, and 44 miles (71 km) northeast of Mount Katmai, on Shelikof Strait.

 This settlement was mapped as "Kayayak Village" in 1852 by Mikhail Tebenkof, a Russian hydrographer and vice admiral of the Imperial Russian Navy, although there may have been an error of transliteration and placement on Tebenkov's map since there was another village with the same name on the southeastern shore of Kodiak Island.
 Regardless, the name was retained and first published as “Kaguyak” in 1884 on charts by the U.S. Coast and Geodetic Survey, but in 1890, the U.S. Census Bureau called it "Douglas”, after Cape Douglas.